GemmaAA1/etalia-open/docs/docker.md

 Docker
 ======

-First of all, create a volume container to store the database:
+First of all, create a volume to store the database:

-    $ docker volume create --name=etalia_db_data
+    $ docker volume create --name=etalia_db_vol

 To build and run the containers, go to _./docker_ directory and run docker compose up: